 Whatever route you decide to take with your garage conversion, be sure to get the right people in for the job.
 A professional conversion company will be able to help you plan and design your garage extension, taking care of all planning permissions and building regulations and ensuring that the work is carried out in a safe and efficient manner.

-LMB Loft Conversions have decades of experience as the leading providers of loft and garage conversions across the Croydon and wider London areas.
+LMB Group have decades of experience as the leading providers of loft and garage conversions across the Croydon and wider London areas.
 Our expert team are on hand to transform your garage into an attractive living space, whether as a home office, an extra bedroom, a leisure area or simply as effective storage space.